Ethics Office

 Who can report which violations?

-The Ethics Offices are accessible to everyone: Members of a Freudenberg Group company, as well as third parties, may report any company-related violation of laws or breaches of our Business Principles, our Code of Conduct or any other internal or external guidelines and local practices consistent with the aforementioned rules.
+The Ethics Offices are accessible to everyone: Members of a Freudenberg Group company, as well as third parties, may report any committed or imminent company-related violation of laws or breaches of our Corporate Principles, or any other internal or external guidelines and local practices.

-Such violations include bribery and corruption or non-compliance with competition, environmental protection, safety or labor laws.
-Information providers may also report human rights and environment-related risks and violations pursuant to the German Act on Corporate Due Diligence Obligations in Supply Chains and other similar laws that have arisen as a result of the economic actions of Freudenberg in its own business area or the actions of a direct or indirect supplier of Freudenberg.
+Such violations include bribery and corruption or non-compliance with anti-trust, environmental protection, safety or labor laws.
+Information providers may also report human rights and environment-related risks and violations pursuant to the German Act on Corporate Due Diligence Obligations in Supply Chains (so called Complaints Procedure) that have arisen as a result of the economic actions of Freudenberg in its own business area or the actions of a direct or indirect supplier of Freudenberg.

 How can violations be reported to the Ethics Offices?